The Golden & District Historical Society and the Golden Museum

 HISTORY NERD?

-The Golden Museum is a place where all people can share, experience, explore, enjoy, understand, learn, and access the story of Golden, BC and its surrounding neighboring communities in the Regional District.
-We use our extensive collections and multiple spaces to offer a wide range of programming, from special and permanent exhibits to hands-on activities.
-We see approximately 3,500 people on site annually, and reach thousands more through off-site and online offerings.
+The Golden Museum is a welcoming space where everyone can explore, experience, and enjoy the rich story of Golden, BC, and its surrounding communities in the Columbia Shuswap Regional District.
+Through our extensive collections and versatile spaces, we offer a wide range of programming — from permanent and special exhibits to hands-on activities and educational events.

 museum1